top of page

 Marsha Kelly, Principal

 Marsha Kelly is a veteran of more than forty years in business development, strategic communications and advocacy.
 Her client roster has included Native American tribes and organizations, commercial trade associations, non-profit organizations, and private sector corporations.

-Kelly entered private practice as a communications consultant in 1989, after serving in the office of Minnesota Governor Rudy Perpich as press secretary and communications director to Lt.
+Kelly entered private practice as a business development and communications consultant in 1989, after serving in the office of Minnesota Governor Rudy Perpich as press secretary and communications director to Lt.
 Governor Marlene Johnson, the first woman to hold that office in state history.

 Kelly is a magna cum laude graduate of the University of Minnesota in English and speech/communications.